nitinjmv/my-notes/development/java.md

 Consequently, it is not trivial to come up with initialCapacity that satisfies your needs.
 This is why the Guava library has Maps.newHashMapWithExpectedSize() and Sets.newHashSetWithExpectedSize() methods that allow you to build a HashMap or a HashSet that can hold the expected number of elements without resizing.

-**Question:** Describe Special Collections for Enums.
+<mark>**Question:** Describe Special Collections for Enums.
 What Are the Benefits of Their Implementation Compared to Regular Collections?

 **Answer:** EnumSet and EnumMap are special implementations of Set and Map interfaces correspondingly.
 You should always use these implementations when you're dealing with enums because they are very efficient.

 An EnumSet is just a bit vector with “ones” in the positions corresponding to ordinal values of enums present in the set.
 To check if an enum value is in the set, the implementation simply has to check if the corresponding bit in the vector is a “one”, which is a very easy operation.
 Similarly, an EnumMap is an array accessed with enum's ordinal value as an index.
 In the case of EnumMap, there is no need to calculate hash codes or resolve collisions.

-**Question:** What Is the Difference Between Fail-Fast and Fail-Safe Iterators?
+<mark>**Question:** What Is the Difference Between Fail-Fast and Fail-Safe Iterators?

 **Answer:** Iterators for different collections are either fail-fast or fail-safe, depending on how they react to concurrent modifications.
 The concurrent modification is not only a modification of collection from another thread but also modification from the same thread but using another iterator or modifying the collection directly.